-- 1. The student lives within commuting distance of the SUNY Poly campus; - 2.
-The student has an unpaid financial obligation to SUNY Poly; - 3.
-There is an unresolved disciplinary action against the student; - 4.
-The education record requested is an exam, quiz, or set of standardized test questions.
+- 1. The student has an unpaid financial obligation to SUNY Poly; - 2.
+There is an unresolved disciplinary action against the student;

+3. The education record requested is an exam, quiz, or set of standardized test questions.

 Fees for Copies of Records